Amtliche Vorführung

 1. alle/alles

-• alles → used for singular, abstract “everything.”
+• alles → the standalone pronoun meaning “everything.”

 2. viel/viele